dhaivat1729/Dhiwise-OD/README.md

 source DhiwiseOD/bin/activate
 ```

 Now launch the command below to run inference on the images in the directory.
+Last flag of this command will launch visualization of the results in fiftyone too.
+If you do not want to launch a fiftyone session, you can remove the last flag.

 ```python
 python3 tools/inference.py --options --inputImagesDir '/path/to/input/images' --modelPathDirectory '/path/to/experiment/directory' --outputImageDir '/path/to/output/images' --visualize "True"
 ```